-BROOKE BOND TEA CARDS: http://www.teacards.com/ – If you collect Brooke Bond cards, this is the site for you!
-A complete guide to all sets, worldwide, single inserts,, and other collectables producded by and for the Company – plus interesting articles and links to many card collecting sites
+BROOKE BOND TEA CARDS: http://www.teacards.com/ – A complete guide to all sets, worldwide, single inserts, and other collectables produced by and for the Company.
+With articles and links to many card collecting sites

-FOOTBALL TRADE CARDS : http://cartophilic-info-exch.blogspot.co.uk/ – A site dedicated to Football cards.
-On it you’ll see predominantly UK issues but if you collect football cards this should really be your homepage!
-Some great info from Alan Jenkins on cards ranging from early tobacco and trade through to recent Match Attax – well worth a look.
+FOOTBALL TRADE CARDS : http://cartophilic-info-exch.blogspot.co.uk/ – Predominantly UK but if you collect football cards this should really be your homepage!
+From early tobacco and trade through to Match Attax.

 POKEMON CARDS : http://bulbapedia.bulbagarden.net/wiki/Main_Page – A fantastic resource for those interested in Pokemon cards.
-You’ll find all series listed with checklists and illustrations – perhaps the most informative Pokemon site we’ve seen!
+You’ll find all series listed with checklists and illustrations.

-REWARD CARDS: http://www.mernick.org.uk/attendance/rewardcards/rewardcards.htm – All about those postcard sized cards which were issued by Schools and Councils to reward regular attendance.
-Lots of illustrations – and checklists
+REWARD CARDS: http://www.mernick.org.uk/attendance/rewardcards/rewardcards.htm – All about the postcard sized cards issued by Schools and Councils to reward regular attendance.
+Checklists too!

 WEBSITES SPECIALISING IN CARDS FROM CERTAIN COUNTRIES:

-The Cartophilic Society of New Zealand (http://www.cardcollectors.org.nz) – Our friends in New Zealand’s website.
-They offer a fantastic magazine to collectors and also offer a digital membership
+The Cartophilic Society of New Zealand http://www.cardcollectors.org.nz – Kia-Ora to all our friends in New Zealand and their excellent website.
+They produce a fantastic magazine and offer a digital membership.

 This book is an attempt to provide a historic record of a very large comprehensive selection of the embroidered silk and lace designs, issued in the late 1920’s and early 1930’s by Tobacco & Trading Companies in Holland, Germany and South Afr